-China still beings the world’s manufacturing center for counterfeit goods of any kind.
-Everything can be (and is) reproduced to the last detail: mobile phones, DVDs, watches, jewelry, branded clothing and a long etcetera.
-And it is not only manufacture for foreign markets, but locals also enjoy having access to the myriad of options that a developed economy represents.
+Whether we like or not, China still is considered the world’s manufacturing center for counterfeit goods of any kind.
+Everything can be (and is) reproduced to the very last detail: mobile phones, DVDs, watches, jewelry, branded clothing and a long etcetera.
+This industry does not only works for the foreign markets, but locals also enjoy having access to the myriad of products this industry cheaply produces.

-Despite the Chinese efforts to become an creative power during the present century, and the continuous push of companies like ZTE or Huawei, the reality is that the copy is still really profitable and an efficient way to make cash.
+Despite Chinese efforts to become a creative power during this century and the continuous push of companies like ZTE or Huawei, the reality is that the copy is still a profitable and an efficient way to make cash.
 In a country of fast changes, there’s no better and cheaper way to keep the pace with the best and shorten economic and technological distances than copying the leaders.

-Copying in China is no longer limited to a physical product.
-It has spread to every kind of business, economic activity and services, such as duplicating entire Apple stores or Prada shops selling phony Prada handbags… By the way, there’s no need to go to Shanghai to see one of these ‘famous’ duplicated stores: there are several near-perfect copies of Apple retail outlets in Zhuhai:
+But Ccopying in China is no longer limited to a physical product.
+It has spread to every kind of business, economic activity and services, such as duplicating entire stores… By the way, there’s no need to go to Shanghai to see one of these ‘famous’ duplicated stores: there are several near-perfect copies of Apple retail outlets in Zhuhai:

-There’s even entire villages devoted exclusively to copy and reproduce paintings from the best, like the Dafen village, near Shenzhen.
-Expat Lingo has a great post on this city and how to move around, you should check it out!
+There are entire villages devoted exclusively to copy and reproduce paintings from the best, like the Dafen village, near Shenzhen.
+Expat Lingo has a great post about this city and how to move around, you should check it out!
 And it is not only cities copying, but copied cities, like an entire Austrian city, for example.
 Copying even reached food.
 Fake eggs, fake rice or fake ducks are on many tables by now.
-And I’m not talking about wax copies for display, but real food to be sold and ate by people.
+And I’m not talking about wax copies for display, but real food to be sold and consumed by people.

 First of all, I met a new concept, the sponsored counterfeit.
-For example, in Zhuhai there’s the Dehan Hotel, a well-known, convention center near the beach, used for business conventions and orgies.
+For example, in Zhuhai there’s the Dehan Hotel, a well-known convention center near the beach, used for business meetings and orgies.
 Very nice, and sumptuous, in the Chinese way of doing stuff for rich people (let’s call it decadent baroque).
 There, you can buy overpriced figures like this:

 Please let me remark that all those shops were inside the hotel, around the main hall, and the clothes in there weren’t cheap at all!
-I wonder what would the “occidental versions” of these brands think.
-The hotel didn’t have any problem having these blatant copycat brands inside, and after asking around, I confirmed that the hotel in fact, owned the shops too, it wasn’t like a commercial mall where each shop is on their own.
+I wonder what would the “Occidental versions” of these brands think.
+The hotel didn’t have any problem having these blatant copycat shops on their premises, and after asking around, I confirmed that the hotel, in fact, owned the shops too, it wasn’t like a commercial mall where each shop is on their own.

 So the question remains the same: why do Chinese copy so much and apparently with so little regard for the work and rights of the others?

 Don’t get me wrong: the ‘respect through copy‘ thing does not mean it somehow endorses what they do.
-This respect and way to learn translates into that copying is not seen as stealing or taking advantage or as something as bad as in Western countries.
+This respect and method to learn translate to that the act of copying is not seen as stealing or taking advantage or as something as bad as in Western countries.

 There are mundane reasons too!
 Easy money is the main one, of course.
 By copying successful brands with well-known and established products, Chinese companies skimp on R&D and materials costs, selling the product to a market which cannot really differentiate between a BlackBerry and a BlockBerry, as they look the same… thus cornering a big part of the (huge) Chinese market for themselves.

-As a counterweight, it is worth mentioning that authorities have increased their grip on counterfeit manufacturers, approved new and better laws protecting intellectual and industrial property rights, also pushing for an effective enforcement of these laws, but an overburdened judicial system still is a burden.
+On the other side, it is fair to mention that authorities have increased their grip on counterfeit manufacturers, approved new and better laws protecting intellectual and industrial property rights, and also pushed for an effective enforcement of these laws.

-As a closing, I would remark that if there is an industry devoted to produce counterfeit goods it is because there is a market that demands them.
+As a closing, I would remark that if there is an industry devoted to producing counterfeit goods it is because there is a market that demands them, just like drugs.
 Chinese manufacturers are happy to produce whatever they are hired to do; sometimes inspecting supposed copycat manufacturers I realized most of the time factory managers had no idea they were counterfeiting anything, as they only knew they had a production order to meet, and competence is fierce in here, no business would say no to a deal.

 In the end, there it would be no counterfeit or knock-offs being manufactured or laws infringed if there it was no westerners asking for it.